You have a technical blog and you might have built it from scratch.

 Why did teachers read your papers?
 Have you ever asked yourself this question?

 Because institutions paid them to care about us.
 It was their job.
-This stopped the moment you left school.
+This stopped the moment we left school.
 We all have learned to write in a system where we are writing to readers that are paid to care about us.

 In real life, readers are more interested in solving their problems or being entertained.
-Have you ever stopped reading something just because it had typos or because the style was not “conventionally and grammatically correct?”
+Have you ever stopped reading something just because it had typos or because the style was not “conventionally or grammatically correct?”

 How to learn how to write effectively